luccadimario/SEMBAS/README.md

 python companion_app.py
 ```

-The following image will appear:

-## Layout Creator Application
+## Layout Creator
-Create environemnt layouts using the ```Go to Layout Creator``` button in the GUI of hte companion application.
+Create environemnt layouts using the ```Go to Layout Creator``` button in the GUI of the companion application.

+Below is what you should see:

+When adding contorl points:

+When plotting the lane:

+When selecting a point:

+You can then remove the blue, highlighted point using the remove button or move the point by clicking and dragging it.

+## Layout Selector
+View, select, and group layout filenames into one file with the ```Go to Layout Selector``` button.

+Click the ```Save Files``` button for the filenames to be saved to a text file.
+To use batch testing,
+use the ```layout_unils.load_lane_from_file()``` method as described above when initializing lanes, in a loop to create all lanes.

+Example viewing a layout:

+## Vehicle/Sensor Editor
+Use the ```Go to Vehicle Editor``` to view vehicle placement and sensor parameters on different layouts.

+STEP 1: Select a layout

+Select a layout before you do anything else.
+Once you do, the lane will be displayed with a vehicle with sensors.
+Use the sliders and entry boxes to modify the vehicle and sensors.

+Example:

+## Help Page
+The ```Help``` button goes into details on what each button, checkbox, slider, and entry box does and what each part of the GUI is for.
+It also includes file formatting for layouts, vehicles, and layout groups.

+Example help option: